 There are a variety of ways in which you can get involved with the Scottish Invasive Species Initiative.
 Our main volunteering opportunities are described below.

 However please don’t let this constrain you!
 If you have a skill that could support our project, we’d love to hear from you.
 Photographers, videographers, drone operators, bloggers, artists, cake bakers etc would also all be assets and welcomed to our work.

 You can also help by reporting any sightings to us of key invasive species.
-Report an invasive sighting.
+Report an invasive plant sighting or a mink sighting.